ouspg/CompSec/Lab6_Digital_forensics/README.md

 Story starts here.

 Mallory is notorious member of criminal underworld.
-He is known for illeagal items, and he is rumored to have very large network of contacts which have made him easy to gain foothold of black market.
+He is known for illegal items trade, and he is rumored to have multiple shady contacs supplying him with high-quality "stuff", which have made him easy to gain foothold of black market.

+Mallory has also reputation of being faster talker than thinker.

 Mallory have been successfull in his criminal activities lately, giving large influx of money and letting him expand his network, which have made him one of the "big players" of criminal underworld.